 An individual's certification will remain valid for a period of 10 years (unless revoked).
-At the end of this period, a certified individual must take the full Watercourse Alteration Certification Course to renew his/her certification status.
-If major changes are made to the program (i.e. regulatory, technical guidelines, etc.), a re-certification may be required before the 10-year expiry.
+At the end of this period, a certified installer must take the full Watercourse Alteration Certification Course for Certified Installers to renew his/her certification status.
+If major changes are made to the program (i.e. regulatory, technical guidelines, etc.), a recertification may be required before the 10-year expiry.

-A public list of certified individuals will be maintained so that clients that wish to consult with a certified individual for WAWA permits may do so.
-Only certified individuals that opt to be on a public registry will appear on it.
+A public list of certified designers and installers will be maintained so that clients that wish to consult with a certified individual for WAWA permits may do so.
+Only individuals that opt to be on a public registry will appear on it.
 These individuals will be able to apply for WAWA permits through the Watercourse Alteration Certification Program on behalf of other clients.